-Using a social media management tool?
-Platforms like Hootsuite and others allow you to post to multiple social networks simultaneously, and also schedule out future posts.
+Using a social media scheduling or management tool?
+Platforms like IndustryNewsletters, Hootsuite and others allow you to post content to multiple social networks simultaneously, and also schedule out future posts.

 Posting a Newsletter Article to Your Blog

-Additionally, you can make your newsletter articles more SEO-friendly by changing 100 words of the article to be unique to your company’s blog.
-Google and other search engines will look at your content as original if you change a portion of it and put your own stamp on the article.
+You will need to take some additional steps to format the article to display nicely your blog.
+You will also need to make sure you have the right to distribute any purchased content you have acquired for your email marketing on your blog and social media sites, and get guidelines from your email content provider on how the content should be displayed.
+Additionally, you can make your newsletter articles more SEO-friendly by changing at least 100 words of the article to be unique to your company’s blog.
+Google and other search engines will look at your content as original if you change a portion of it and put your own stamp on each article.

-- Also use links to outside resources in your posts to increase your likelihood of receiving backlinks in return
+- Also use links to relevant outside resources in your posts to increase your likelihood of receiving backlinks in return

-Don’t forget to connect blog readers with your email newsletter.
+Finally, don’t forget to connect blog readers with your email newsletter.
 Once your newsletter article is posted to your blog, add a closing call to action that says something to this effect: “Do you like what you see here?
-SIGN UP to receive more tips from us every two weeks.SUBSCRIBE NOW!”
+SIGN UP to receive more tips from us.SUBSCRIBE NOW!”
 This will give organic blog visitors a chance to opt in to your email marketing program.